-Q. If the client company of a PEO also is represented by a third-party administrator, should the third-party administrator use the power-of-attorney form or the form it has used in the past for other client companies?
+Q. If the client company of a professional employer organization (PEO) also is represented by a third-party administrator, should the third-party administrator use the power-of-attorney form or the form it has used in the past for other client companies?

-Q. If the PEO itself is represented by a third-party and the PEO adds a new client company, do the PEO and the third-party representative both need to submit new power-of-attorney forms?
+Q. If the PEO itself is represented by a third-party and the PEO adds a new client company, do the PEO and the third-party administrator both need to submit new Power of Attorney forms?

-A. The new client company of the PEO would need to complete a power-of-attorney form designating its preferred mailing addresses for each section.
-The third-party representative would not need to send anything additional if it already has a form on file showing that it represents the PEO itself.
+A. The new client company of the PEO would need to complete a Power of Attorney form designating its preferred mailing addresses for each section.
+The third-party afministrator would not need to send anything additional if it already has a form on file showing that it represents the PEO.

-A. Each client company must provide a power-of-attorney form designating which address is preferred for each section.
+A. Each client company must submit a Power of Attorney form designating which address is preferred for each section of the form.